 4️⃣ Kombucha May Help Heal and Prevent Stomach Ulcers

-A study in 2010 of the healing properties of black tea and kombucha on stomach ulcers found that the reduction of ulcers when treated with kombucha over seven days matched that of the popular name brand medication for antioxidant healing of ulceration.
-The results were attributed to the high antioxidant properties of kombucha as well as the organic acid content, which together helped maintain the mucous production and protected against oxidative damage. (source).
+A study in 2010 of the healing properties of black tea and kombucha on stomach ulcers found that the reduction of ulcers when treated with kombucha over seven days matched that of the popular name-brand medication for antioxidant healing of ulceration.
+The results were attributed to the high antioxidant properties of kombucha as well as the organic acid content, which together helped maintain mucous production and protect against oxidative damage. (source).

 5️⃣ Kombucha Can Help Replace Unhealthy Eating and Drinking Habits

 Behavioral habits, especially when it comes to food and drinks, can be undervalued and hard to quantify due to so many outside variables, but that doesn’t diminish its importance.
 Adding kombucha to your daily routine can help replace unhealthy options or as a bonus to your already healthy routine.

 Soda – The bubbly freshness of kombucha does a great job of satisfying the craving for a soda or something other than water.
 Kombucha has much less sugar than soft drinks.
 Kombucha is typically flavored with real fruit, herbs, and spices, which make it a delicious and healthy alternative.